 - What are the risks and benefits of having a breast MRI?

-- Before I schedule my MRI, should I contact my insurance provider to see if it is covered?
+- Before I schedule a breast MRI, should I contact my insurance provider to see if it is covered?

-- Is this facility accredited through the American College of Radiology?
+- Should the facility I go to be accredited through the American College of Radiology to perform mammography and breast MRI?